Brake-specific fuel consumption: Calculation

-The relationship between BSFC numbers and efficiency
+Relation to efficiency

 To calculate the actual efficiency of an engine requires the energy density of the fuel being used.

 Different fuels have different energy densities defined by the fuel's heating value.
 The lower heating value (LHV) is used for internal-combustion-engine-efficiency calculations because the heat at temperatures below 150 °C cannot be put to use.

 Some examples of lower heating values for vehicle fuels are: